CHIANTI WINE ROAD IN TUSCANY AMONG VINEYARDS AND SWEET HILLS

 According to some archaeological excavations Radda in Chianti's history is back to 2000 BC.
 You can stroll up and down along its squares and streets, which depart and lead to the main square dedicated to Francesco Ferrucci, in order to discover its medieval origins, and some buildings dating back to 1200 and 1300.
 Here, within its ancient walls, you will breathe Radda's evocative atmosphere and enjoy the peaceful, beautiful views of the landscape around.
 Radda in Chianti has "invented" Chianti or better to say, it was here where the Consortium of Classic Chianti was founded with the symbol of the Black Rooster to protect the product and promote the development of the Chianti area.
 Today the Consortium gathers about 600 wineries.

 Do not miss a visit to Castello di Brolio, where, according to the legend, politician and Florence mayor Bettino Ricasoli invented the real "recipe" of Chianti wine!

-The best way to explore this area is getting lost along the road and stopping in one of these beautiful villages, usually featuring Medieval buildings, small churches and quaint narrow alleys.
-In any of the villages, you will be able to find a lot of restaurants, taverns, wineries, coffee shops.
+In summary, a good way to explore the Chianti area should be just getting lost along the roads and stopping in one of these beautiful villages, usually featuring Medieval buildings, small churches, and quaint narrow alleys.
+In any of the villages, you will be able to find lots of restaurants, taverns, wineries, coffee shops.
 If you like to overnight in the area there are many excellent holiday houses, farms, rural hotels, (called "Agriturismo" that are very popular in this region), where beyond of spending a night you can also have a tasty, wine-based dinner or even taste the local oil. (the area is also famous for the olive oil production.